72 hours, 30 volunteers, 3 Organizations = Success

 GiveBack DC 2012 was a huge success!
 Our three teams worked late into the night finalizing the development aspects of the websites.
 The Web Development Group is excited to announce each of the nonprofits’ websites were successfully launched, much to the excitement of GiveBack DC volunteers, sponsors and the nonprofits themselves!
 Setting-up WordPress for nonprofits is a smart solution because the CMS itself is easy to maintain, user-friendly, and completely customizable.

-Starting Friday evening and chugging along through the early hours of Monday morning, WDG and GiveBack DC’s volunteers dedicated both their superb talents and time to create and smoothly implement these WordPress-powered websites, from start (think initial client consultations and wireframes) to finish, successfully launching better web experiences for the three nonprofits.
+Starting Friday evening and chugging along through the early hours of Monday morning, WDG and GiveBack DC’s volunteers dedicated both their superb talents and time to create these WordPress-powered websites.
+These nonprofits were taken from initial client consultations to finish, successfully launching better web experiences to takes these organizations into a better future.

-If you missed the updates over the weekend, here’s a quick run down of how GiveBack DC Weekend went!
+If you missed the Facebook updates over the weekend, here’s a quick run down of how GiveBack DC weekend went!